bergercookie/Pump3000/docs/hardware.rst

 The needed steps to archive a similar connection would be the following:

-1. First you have to supply the pump with the necessary power.
+1. Connect the pump to a power supply.
 As described in the manual the XP3000 requires a **24VDC power supply** with a current rating of at least **1.5A**.
 As seen in hardware-conf_, during the development part, the power was supplied indirectly to the pump first by running the supply cables into a breadboard and then using extra jumpers to